Prime Minister of the Netherlands

-The prime minister of the Netherlands (Minister-president van Nederland) or, before 1945, the chairman of the Council of Ministers (voorzitter van de ministerraad) is the de facto head of government of the Netherlands.
-Although the monarch is the de jure head of government, in practice the prime minister occupies this role as chair of the Council of Ministers, coordinating its policy with the rest of the cabinet.
-In his role as the de facto head of government, the prime minister also represents the Netherlands in the European Council.
-Forty-three incumbents have served in the position.
-The current prime minister since 2 July 2024 is Dick Schoof.
+The prime minister of the Netherlands (Minister-president van Nederland) or, before 1945, the chairman of the Council of Ministers (voorzitter van de ministerraad) is the head of government of the Netherlands.
+While the monarch is formally the head of state, they are a constitutional monarch, so the prime minister occupies this role as chair of the Council of Ministers, coordinating its policy with the rest of the cabinet.
+The prime minister also represents the Netherlands in the European Council, participating in deliberations that define the European Union's overall political direction.
+Rob Jetten is the current prime minister since 23 February 2026.

 History

 Gradually the prime minister became an official function of government leader, taken by the political leader of the largest party.
-Since 1848, the role of the first minister is relevant.
-In that year the Constitution of the Netherlands was amended to make ministers responsible to the States General and no longer responsible to the king, who acted as the leader of cabinet.
-Until 1901, the position chair of the Council of Ministers officially rotated between ministers.
+Since 1848, the role of the first minister has been relevant.
+In that year the Constitution of the Netherlands was amended to make ministers responsible to the States General and no longer responsible to the king, who acted as the leader of the cabinet.
+Until 1901, the position of chair of the Council of Ministers officially rotated between ministers.
 Between 1901 and 1945, the position formally still rotated, but prominent politicians could claim a rotation period of four years.

 In 1937, a separate Ministry of General Affairs was instituted, which was informally linked to the prime minister.
-Barend Biesheuvel (1971–1973) was the last prime minister who was not the political leader of the largest party in cabinet (his was actually the third largest), until the appointment of Dick Schoof (2024–present) who is an independent politician chosen to lead the right wing coalition.
-In 1983 the function of prime minister was laid down in the constitution.
+Barend Biesheuvel (1971–1973) was the last prime minister who was not the political leader of the largest party in cabinet (his party was in fact the third largest), until the appointment of Dick Schoof (2024–2026), an independent politician chosen to lead a right-wing coalition.
+In 1983, the function of prime minister was laid down in the constitution.

-Since then, the prime minister's formal title has been "minister-president.”
-In keeping with longstanding practice for heads of government in English-speaking parliamentary regimes, the title is almost always back-translated as "prime minister."
+Since then, the prime minister's formal title has been "minister-president."
+In keeping with longstanding practice for heads of government in English-speaking parliamentary regimes, the title is almost always back-translated as "prime minister".

 The position of the prime minister has been reinforced by the creation of the European Council.
-In November 2006, the rules of procedure of the council of ministers was changed to allow the prime minister to put any item on the agenda of the council and no longer have to wait for a minister to take the initiative.
-A change of the rules of procedure of the cabinet in July 2008 allowed the prime minister to manage costs of the Royal House across departments, to make one department in control of cost of the Royal House which are covered by several ministries.
+In November 2006, the rules of procedure of the Council of Ministers were changed to allow the prime minister to put any item on the agenda of the council and no longer have to wait for a minister to take the initiative.
+A change of the rules of procedure of the cabinet in July 2008 allowed the prime minister to manage costs of the Royal House across departments, to make one department in control of costs of the Royal House which are covered by several ministries.